Nature is incredibly diverse, just as it is full of overflowing abundance. We don’t always see it, though it is there.

 A good berry patch will attract kids and adults alike.
 Who can resist a pail of gooseberries or the ripest raspberries on the block?

 Blueberries are irresistible too – in muffins, sauce and jam.
-If you have the land for a patch of canes, put it in as soon as possible.
+If you have the land for planting a blueberry bush or ten, put it in as soon as possible.

 Why wait with harvesting fresh-picked berries of all kinds?